How can I ensure that my property will be passed on to the right people after my death?

 What is an executor?

-People with very large or complicated estates are often advised to appoint a professional executor and trustee as it may be a time consuming and complex task for a family member or friend to take on.
+It’s just as important to choose a trustee carefully as it is to choose an executor carefully.
+If you have very large or complicated estate you might consider appointing a professional trustee as it may be a time consuming and complex task for a family member or friend to take on.

 Back to top